Farmhouse decor ideas embody a simplistic, rustic elegance that can establish a timeless design in homes both traditional and modern.

-A well-done farmhouse bathroom is the epitome of luxury when it comes to blurring the line between cozy and chic.
-Not only is it rustic and charming, but it also offers a sophisticated oasis for you to unwind at the end of the day, or get a jump-start on a new one.
-Intertwine modern sanitaryware with homespun accessories for a truly modern take on farmhouse decor.
+A well-done farmhouse bathroom or kitchen is the epitome of luxury when it comes to blurring the lines between the old and the new.
+Not only can they be rustic and charming, but they can intertwine modern sanitaryware, appliances and sleek materials with homespun accessories for a truly modern take on farmhouse decor.

-A farmhouse decor scheme often provides the perfect canvas for displaying art and objects.
-Play around with the layout of your frames before hanging; try out evenly spaced rows and columns, or experiment with asymmetrical formations for something a little different .
+Farmhouse decor often provides the perfect canvas for displaying art and objects.
+For a gallery wall, play around with the layout of your frames before hanging; try out evenly spaced rows and columns, or experiment with asymmetrical formations for something a little different .

 When it comes to classically-inspired farmhouse living room ideas, there’s plenty to think about, from wall colors, flooring types, that all important living room suite and window treatments to those vital finishing touches.
-If you have a farmhouse property, the best place to start is by looking at what you already have, advises Ruth Mottershead, Little Greene’s creative director.
+If you have a farmhouse property, the best place to start is by looking at what you already have.

-Rethink the accent wall – or feature wall, as you may have heard it called.
+Rethink accent walls – or feature wall, as you may have heard it called.
 Whether it’s wallpaper, paint or textural finishes, changing just one wall can bring character to your space.